Component-Oriented-PHP/tutorials/basic/12-middlewares.md

 ];
 ```

-Now, go and visit <http://localhost:8000/api/page> and <http://localhost:8000/api/page/about>.
+Now, go and visit <http://localhost:8080/api/page> and <http://localhost:8080/api/page/about>.
 You should see the JSON API responses.

 I doubt I need to explain what's happening in the Api PageController since we have been through this multiple times.
-But breifly, we asked DI for a class implementing CustomResponseInterface.
+But briefly, we asked DI for a class implementing CustomResponseInterface.
 Then we fetched the data (single or all pages) and returned the response with `application/json` content type (JsonResponse sets that automatically).

 But, as always, there is an issue with our simple API.
 It's not protected.
 What if we wanted only our apps or the apps having some secret to use the endpoints?